ublue-os/image-template/README.md

 ## Template

 Select `Use this Template` and create a new repository from it.
-To enable the workflows, you will need to go the `Actions` tab of the new repository and click to enable workflows.
+To enable the workflows, you may need to go the `Actions` tab of the new repository and click to enable workflows.

 ## Containerfile